 The bars were definitely my favourite, they didn’t taste like diet food and really were just like protein bars.
-I found them surprisingly filling and a great grab and go meal replacement choice.
+I found them surprisingly filling and a great grab-and-go meal replacement choice.

 It is advised to only have one of the bars a day and of course, they are a meal replacement and not to be had as a snack!
 My favourites were the berry and cappuccino flavours.
-Both very moreish!
+Both are very moreish!